 Comparison with similar transactions

-This method compares the company to other similar companies that have been sold recently.
-It uses market data to estimate a value based on prices paid for comparable companies.
+This method compares the company to other similar companies that have recently been sold.
+It uses market data to estimate a value based on the prices paid for comparable companies.

 Market data collection

-Search for recent transactions in the same industry and analyze sales details, including sales multiples used.
-This data can be found in transaction databases, analyst reports or trade publications.
+Research recent transactions in the same sector and analyze sales details, including the sales multiples used.
+This data can be found in transaction databases, analyst reports, or trade publications.

 Analysis of comparable listed companies

-For companies with publicly traded equivalents, this method uses the financial ratios of those companies to estimate the value of the unlisted company.
-It is often used for medium to large businesses.
+For companies with publicly traded counterparts, this method uses the financial ratios of those companies to estimate the value of the unlisted company.
+It is often used for medium-sized to large companies.

 Application of financial ratios

-Identify similar publicly traded companies and examine their financial ratios, such as price-to-earnings (P/E) ratio and enterprise value-to-EBITDA ratio.
-Apply these ratios to the company being evaluated to estimate its value.
+Identify similar listed companies and examine their financial ratios, such as price-to-earnings (P/E) ratio and enterprise value-to-EBITDA ratio.
+Apply these ratios to the company being valued to estimate its value.

 Advantages and disadvantages of different methods